vatpac-technology/sops/docs/aerodromes/classc/Tindal.md

 The Circuit Area Airspace is allocated to be within 5nm of the YPTN ARP from `SFC` to `A025`.
 Aircraft can be instructed to extend outside of this airspace by ATC for traffic management.

 !!! note
-    If a Fast Jet is in the pattern, all other aircraft are required to be seperated by 1000ft as such the min circuit height becomes A025 when Fast Jet are in the pattern.
+    Do not mix Fast Jets with standard performance aircraft in the circuit, otherwise separation cannot be assured.

 #### Circuit Direction
 | Runway | Direction |